ben-levinson/SmartCap_v33/README.md

 The demo app uses a Service to allow multiple activities to share a BLE connection.
 The activities receive intents from the Service as BLE events occur.

+Please refer to the doc directory for javadoc documentation of the Zentri Libaries.
 The basic usage of the library is as follows:
 ```
 mZentriOSBLEManager = new ZentriOSBLEManager();